pat/blog/_posts/2016-01-03-music-is-magic.markdown

 Of course, there are other frustrating elements - the crowds, the extra-busy calendar, the commercialism - but it's the incessant carols that I probably struggle with the most.

 Which is a little odd, because I love music *so* much: it can lift my spirits, it can give me energy, it can move me to tears.
 It is food for my soul.
-Or, as [Matt Wicking](https://twitter.com/mattwicking) simply said at the recent [Purpose](http://purpose.do) conference, music is magic.
+Or, as [Matt Wicking](https://twitter.com/mattwicking) simply said at the recent [Purpose](http://purpose.do) conference: music is magic.

 I was very lucky to grow up with a great and varied musical education.
 I played a few instruments whilst at school (first piano, then percussion, then clarinet/bass clarinet/tenor saxophone), and my dad's music collection and passion provided a solid grounding in both new and old classics.